-How to Turn a Timeshare Presentation Into a Super-Cheap Vacation
+How to Turn a Timeshare Pitch Into a Cheap Vacation

 Negotiate for the Best Perks Possible